Relm4/blog/content/posts/announcing_relm4_v0.5_beta/index.md

 ### Maximum flexibility

-In version 0.4, Relm4's macros had become more attractive for gtk4-rs based applications.
+In version 0.4, Relm4's macros made Relm4 more attractive for gtk4-rs based applications.
 I'm happy this trend continues in version 0.5.
 You can now mix Relm4 into any gtk-rs application and the other way around with hardly any limitations.

 ### Commands

-Commands are a concept in [Elm](https://elm-lang.org) that is often used to run web-requests in the background without blocking other UI updates.
+Commands are a concept from the [Elm](https://elm-lang.org) programming language that is often used to run web-requests in the background without blocking other UI updates.
 With Relm4, you now can take full advantage of Rust's async ecosystem to run asynchronous tasks in the background without blocking your application.

 ```rust